 As stated earlier, Quinoa contains all the nine essential amino acids which will make a complete protein, which most grains do not have them all.
 Quinoa also contains a high amount of dietary fiber content.
 This proves Quinoa can be a particular option for diabetic person’s meal.
 Most importantly, Protein and Fiber are helpful in keeping blood sugar under control.

-How Quinoa actually helps for Diabetes?
+How Quinoa actually helps in Diabetes?

 1. The salivary amylase in mouth attacks the Quinoa, breaks it down to pure sugar.

 2. Quinoa mixes up with your stomach acid which converts into hydrochloric acid.
 Digestive enzymes are then forced from the pancreas to break the quinoa into simple sugars.
 Blood sugar level increases but wait.

 3. Carbohydrates start rushing into the small intestine where they are broken down into more sugar, which is then pumped straight into the blood.
 Insulin floods into the circulatory system.